Published on February 5, 2018. Last Updated on October 22, 2021.

 Are there any other supplements discussed in the study with females with alopecia that may be responsible for increased hair growth in women?

 Yes.
 Biotin and Zinc are effective for the treatment of hair loss.
 Biotin is a B vitamin responsible for converting nutrients into energy.
-It also plays an important role in the health of your hair, skin and nails.
+It also plays a vital role in the health of your hair, skin, and nails.
 Zinc is an essential micronutrient that is responsible for the normal functioning of hundreds of enzymes.
 It may help keep hormone levels balanced, which may be responsible for preventing hair loss.
 Zinc might help eliminate dandruff on the scalp as well.

 What ingredients in Horsetail extract makes it a suitable herb for hair growth?

 Horsetail contains the mineral silicon, which strengthens hair strands.
 Silicon is also responsible for improving sheen and texture.
-In addition, Horsetail extract contains Selenium which helps the body process iodine, which in turn, regulates hair growth.
+Besides, Horsetail extract contains selenium which helps the body process iodine, which regulates hair growth.

-When Horsetail is taken as a supplement for hair growth in oral form, the usual dosage is 300 mg consumed three times daily.
-Horsetail extract can also be used as a supplement… packaged as a bottled oil.
+When horsetail is taken as a supplement for hair growth in oral form, the usual dosage is 300 mg consumed three times daily.

 References – Horsetail for Hair Growth